ishankkumar-007/pairpoint/README.md

   3. If the file exists:
       - Deletes the file.
       - Sends a `200 OK` response to confirm the deletion.
-  4. If the file does not exist, the server responds with `404 Not Found`.
+  4. If the file does not exist, the server responds with `File Not Found`.
-  5. If the client does not have appropriate permissions (e.g., missing password), the server sends a `401 Unauthorized` response.
+  5. If the client does not have appropriate permissions (e.g., missing password), the server sends a `401 Unauthorized Authentication required` response.

 - **Server Response Codes:**